Go back

 هایده چنگیزیان

 Haydeh: Every time I visited Iran, the Minister of Culture and Art would ask me to return.
-They told me, “We don’t have enough women to dance the lead roles.
+He said, “We don’t have enough women to dance the lead roles.
 We need you.”
 But I didn’t want to leave Frankfurt.
 I was very happy working with John Neumeier.

 After ten visits to Tehran, where I performed Blue Bird, they asked me again.
-Eventually, I made up my mind to return and cancelled my contract.
+Eventually, I made up my mind.

 Janet: That must not have been easy.
 You had to stay until everyone learned your part, right?